Posted on

 On the plaza leading up to the memorial is a symbol for each branch of the military.

-These are the two walls as you enter into the granite walls.
+There are the two granite panels as you enter into memorial.

 “For conspicuous Gallantry and Intrepidity at the risk of